nurChamdanis/express-template/README.md

 # connect to a hashicorp vault and obtain secrets to merge
 VAULT={ url, token } # base64 encoded

- # pass in secrets, this way is insecure and not a good way to send in secrets
-VAULT={ secrets: { ... all your secrets here } } # base64 encoded
 ```

 ---